The Keys to Training and Racing

 By Ralph Havens, PT, IMTC

 Success in running isn’t complicated—but it does require discipline, patience, and consistency over time.
-Here are the fundamental keys:
+Here are the fundamental keys we see,

 1. Stay Healthy